-Open mid-August to Early-November, Stepp's is a fourth generation, 70-acre working farm with beautiful views of the Blue Ridge Mountains, just 5.5 miles from I-26 (and a mile off US Highway 64).
-Pick you own apples (or grapes or pumpkins)andr shop in their Country Market with apples, pumpkins, apple cider, apple butter and apple gifts.
-Take a ride on the farm wagon on weekends through acres of orchard and Farmer Stepp’s pumpkin patch and grape vines.
-Drink a cup of delicious local fresh apple cider.
-Eat beside the orchard in the picnic area.
+Open mid August through early November, Stepp's is a fourth generation, 70-acre working farm with mountain views, just 5.5 miles from I-26 (and a mile off US Highway 64).
+Pick you own apples (or grapes or pumpkins) and shop in their Country Market with apples, pumpkins, cider, apple butter and gifts.
+Take a ride on the farm wagon on weekends through acres of orchard and Farmer Stepp’s pumpkin patch.
+Enjoy fresh apple cider with a doughnut in the picnic area.
 Kids of all ages love the apple canons!
 221 Stepp Orchard Dr., Hendersonville, 828-685-9083

-Open August to mid-November, Grandad's Apples is just two miles from I-26 on US Highway 64.
+Open August through mid-November, Grandad's Apples is just two miles from I-26 on US Highway 64.
 Find a huge selection of pre-picked apples or pick your own in the orchards.
 At Grandad’s Barn and Country Store, find a great selection of fall harvest decorations, apple peelers, apple bakers, and other apple gifts.
-Enjoy apple turnovers, apple bread, caramel apples, ice cream, cider and a whole lot more.
+Enjoy apple turnovers, fried pies, apple bread, caramel apples, ice cream, cider and a more.
 Stroll through the orchards or explore the corn maze.
 In October, find pumpkins in every size.
 2951 Chimney Rock Rd., Hendersonville, 828-685-1685

-Flat Rock Area: Sky Top Orchard is open August through mid December, with their famous apple cider doughnuts, barnyard animals, bamboo forest, picnic areas and a mountaintop of apple and fruit trees to explore.
+Flat Rock Area: Sky Top Orchard is open August through mid-December, with their famous apple cider doughnuts, barnyard animals, bamboo forest, picnic areas, and a mountaintop of apple and fruit trees to explore.
 Find 22 varieties.
 Expect big crowds on weekends.
 Read more.

 Blue Ridge Parkway / Little Switzerland: Orchard at Altapass is a must stop on the Parkway all summer and fall with authentic mountain music, food, hikes and hayrides!
 Pick more than 40 varieties of apples.
 Load up on jam.
 They are a non-profit historic site, so they only sell apples on site.
 Open Wednesday-Sunday.

 Waynesville / Sylva Area: Barber Orchards (2855 Old Balsam Rd, Waynesville) is open August-Christmas Eve.
 Buy a variety of fresh apples from their farm, along with other produce.
 Their bakery is a local's favorite - especially known for their apple turnovers, fritters, pies and more.
 Located along the Great Smoky Mountains Expressway (US 23 / 74).